-Following example testimonies delivered at the Washington state legislature, you will give a 10 minute testimony to the class on your policy brief.
-Be prepared to answer questions from a panel of your peers.
-(Q & A session is not included in 10 minute time limit.)
-Example testimonies will be discussed in class and are available for viewing via TVW.
-No visual aids are necessary in your testimony.
+You will give a 5 minute presentation to the class on your policy brief.
+Afterwards, be prepared to answer questions from an assigned panel of your peers.
+(Q & A session is not included in 5 minute time limit.)
+A visual aid is required for the presentation and will be discussed in class.
+We will use gotomeeting.com and meet "virtually" as a class so your presentation will be delivered through interactive webinar technology.